BigQuery¶

 Sampled rows from a partition with a different schema | Run with profiling_mode: metadata first to confirm column lists per partition; then re-run on the latest partition explicitly |

-Switch the table to sampled or raise the ceiling for the duration of the sweep |
+Switch the table to sampled or metadata with /profiling before the sweep |